 Brian took on the responsibility of implementing Robot Console and Robot Alert to provide message management and notification services.
 He created message sets that contain instructions for managing messages based on their severity and other user-defined criteria.
 Some messages are ignored, while others are answered automatically.
-Messages that require a response are routed to a message set that sends a pager message using Robot Alert.
-Important informational messages also send a page.
+Messages that require a response are routed to a message set that sends a text message using Robot Alert.
+Important informational messages also send a text.

 White-Rodgers uses a Robot Alert notification list to make sure someone sees important messages.
 Four senior developers provide on-call support, each the primary contact one week per month, on a rotating basis.
 Robot Alert is configured to page the first person on the list up to three times at ten minute intervals, then repeat with the next person on the list.
 The paging continues until someone responds or acknowledges the message, ensuring that messages are not missed.